funcionante/makerlab/_docs/specification/introduction.md

 ## Features

+DETI MakerLab (DML) platform will address the following features:

 * University of Aveiro’s UU authentication (implicit account creation);
 * Create, edit, close and delete projects;
 * Add/register and edit equipment’s info and their units;